MILN Global X Millennial Consumer ETF

 Valuation

-Turning to how the market is pricing the underlying earnings, trailing P/E of 22.38, forward P/E of 19.42, PEG of 3.29.
+Turning to how the market is pricing the underlying earnings, trailing P/E of 22.79, forward P/E of 18.95, PEG of 2.98.
 Trailing and forward valuations are closely aligned, pointing to a market that is pricing continuity rather than improvement in the earnings outlook.
 On a growth-adjusted basis, the portfolio is expensive — the current multiple requires strong earnings delivery to be justified on conventional valuation metrics.
-At 1.50, the aggregate current ratio indicates adequate but not exceptional balance sheet coverage.
+At 1.48, the aggregate current ratio reflects holdings with limited near-term liquidity buffer.
 The combined picture across P/E, forward P/E, PEG, and current ratio suggests a portfolio that is priced for continued execution — where disappointment would be costly and outperformance would likely require positive earnings surprises.

 Margins & Cash Generation